adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #25 Create the basic outline in server.js of how the application back-end will run

 #26 Write the first api-route to check for functionality (i.e. '/')

+#27 Set-up access to MongoDB-Atlas database access

+#28 Set-up access to MongoDB-Atlas network access

+#29 Set-up access to MongoDB-Atlas 'cluster connect'

+#30 Add db-conifg code to server.js to be able to connect to the database